apache/hudi/website/docs/timeline.md

 In the above figure, each level is a tree sorted by instant times.
 We can see that for a bunch of commits the metadata is stored in a parquet file.
 As and when more commits are accumulated, they get compacted and pushed down to lower level of the tree.
 Each new operation to the timeline yields a new snapshot version.
-The advantage of such a structure is that we can keep the top level in memory, and still load the remaining levels efficiently from the disk if we need to walk back longer history.
+The advantage of such a structure is that we can keep the top level in memory if needed, and still load the remaining levels efficiently from the disk if we need to walk back longer history.
 The LSM timeline compaction frequency is controlled by`hoodie.timeline.compaction.batch.size` i.e. for every _N_ parquet files in the current level, they are merged and flush as a compacted file in the next level.

-### Archival Configs
+### Timeline Archival Configs
 Basic configurations that control archival.

 #### Spark write client configs